goetzrobin/spartan/CONTRIBUTING.md

 # Contributing

-SPARTAN UI is an MIT-licensed open source project with its ongoing development made by contributors.
+spartan is an MIT-licensed open source project with its ongoing development made by contributors.

 ## Contributing to the UI library